matus-m/nlighten/nlighten-backend/docs/README.md

 # Configuration framework

 `NlightenConfigService` loads configuration data from `JSON` file to `POJO`. `JSON` has to be located in the same classpath as `POJO` or it's path can be set by system variable `NGLIGHTEN_CONFIGURATION_FILE_PATH`.
-Also after `POJO` is loaded, data are set to configuration cache, so every next call for already loaded `POJO` is get from cache.
+Also after `POJO` is loaded, data are set to configuration cache, so every next call for already loaded `POJO` gets data from cache.
 In order to reload configuration cache with new data, corresponding method has to be called.
 For more details see `NlightenConfigServiceTest`.